Navigating outage delivery during peak periods

 Scope and extra work alignment: Outages rarely go exactly as planned, resulting in additional work that can disrupt schedules and budgets.
 It is essential to align with the customer on the project's scope and establish clear processes and protocols for proactively addressing unscheduled work.

-One practical strategy for overcoming outage challenges is early date confirmation.
-Securing outage dates well in advance with Customer Portfolio Managers (CPM) allows for better resource planning.
+Early date confirmation: Securing outage dates well in advance with Customer Portfolio Managers (CPM) allows for better resource planning.
 This helps ensure all parties are aligned on the start date, scope, and availability of necessary resources, including field engineers, craft labor, tooling, and parts.

-Additionally, alignment on potential incremental scope can help you overcome delivery challenges.
-Regular meetings between customers and service managers are essential to review and align on additional scope occurring on-site, including third-party work and any emergent tasks that may arise during the outage.
-Keeping track of significant milestones and setting clear processes for authorizing extra work will help reduce the strain of additional scope on the project's timeline.
+Alignment on incremental scope: Regular meetings between customers and service managers are essential to review and coordinate additional scope occurring on-site, including third-party work and any emergent tasks during the outage.
+Tracking significant milestones and setting clear processes for authorizing extra work will help reduce strain on the project's timeline.

 Root cause analysis (RCA) teams: Implementing RCA teams for significant issues and conducting Kaizen events to drive continuous improvement.
 These initiatives help identify gaps in the process, resulting in implementing corrective action plans to prevent delays or issues in the future.